17 Simple Spring Garden Ideas

 And while you are doing spring garden clean-up, don’t forget to keep those leaves to make leaf mold for the garden.

-Adding leaf mold to the garden helps improve soil structure to keep plants happy and healthy.
+Adding leaf mold to the garden helps improve soil structure and retain moisture, keeping plants happy and healthy.

 I realize it might not sound all that exciting, but it really does help grow a beautiful garden.